Why Get Involved?

-Active participation in clubs and organizations is stressed for all students to develop
+Active participation in clubs and organizations is highly recommended for all students

-A student interested in starting a new organization should consider the following
+Students interested in starting a new organization should consider the following steps prior

-- Is there a group of UD community members committed to this idea?
-How long will interest
+- Is there a group of UD community members who are committed to this idea?
+How long

-- Will this organization be able to find others who have an interest to carry it beyond
+- Will this organization be able to find others who have an interestin it to carry it

-the present?
+beyond the present?
 Are all of the interested students seniors?
-Will graduation "wipe out"
+Will graduation "wipe

 - Have the interested students given thought to some organizational goals and objectives?

 Have ideas been discussed about specific programs and activities?
 Planning now will

 help answer the questions necessary to apply for provisional recognition as well as